Riley-D24/National-Adaptation-Strategy-NAS-Project-Updated-Regulation-Branch/Lap0_Base case_0_0/MESH_Model_setup/Readme.md

 ## Model Setup and Metadata

-This lap includes a large-scale hydrological model setup for **all of Canada** and **transboundary river basins** shared between Canada and the United States.
+This lap includes a large-scale MESH model setup for **all of Canada** and **transboundary river basins** shared between Canada and the United States.

 ## Data Description